Problem Motivation

 Air Pollution

 - A. Bhardwaj, A. Balashankar, S. Iyer, N. Soans, A. Sudarshan, R. Pande, L. Subramanian.
 "Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks."
 ACM Journal on Computing and Sustainable Societies, 2025.
-(PDF) (Code)
+(Link) (Code)

 Traffic